 So long story short, is Chachapoyas worth visiting?
 Yes.

 How To Get To Chachapoyas

 Being one of the top travel destinations in northern Peru, Chachapoyas is relatively easy to get to.
-Buses run to and from Chachapoyas to pretty much anywhere else in northern Peru, including Lima, although that will be a grueling 24-hour bus ride.
+Buses run to and from Chachapoyas pretty much from anywhere in northern Peru.
+That includes Lima, although that will be a brutal 24-hour bus ride.

 If you are taking a bus, you can get one from Cajamarca, Chiclayo, or Jaen.
 Those are the closest bigger cities but you can also knock out one hell of a journey from Lima or other places further out.